-Something perhaps only doctors and research conductors get to do – I sat down for a chat with my beloved grandmother and her two sisters about pot.
-(Of course I took the time to bring them up to speed and that the correct word to use today when referring to this plant is “cannabis”, as marijuana was a term created just before they were born to build fear and stigma around the plant…they were not aware of this.)
-While none of them have extensive personal experience with cannabis, it was very insightful to get an older generations perspective on cannabis in the 21st century.
-Oh, and at one point during the interview my 91 year old great aunt revealed to us that the one time she smoked a joint she did notice a boost in her sex life…yea, the conversation got interesting.
+Something perhaps only doctors and research conductors gets to do – I sat down for a chat with my beloved grandmother and her two sisters about pot.
+(Of course, I took the time to bring them up to speed and that the correct word to use today when referring to this plant is “cannabis”, as marijuana was a term created just before they were born to build fear and stigma around the plant…they were not aware of this.)
+While none of them have extensive personal experience with cannabis, it was very insightful to get an older generation’s perspective on cannabis in the 21st century.
+Oh, and at one point during the interview, my 91-year-old great aunt revealed to us that the one time she smoked a joint she did notice a boost in her sex life…yea, the conversation got interesting.

 Myra: Growing up no one had it or smoked it in school, bad kids were doing it if anyone was doing it.
 I remember I was running by the pier in Ventura and a kid asked if I wanted to smoke a joint (I said no, well, actually I said “If you can catch me!”)
 It wasn’t really around that much.
 Once my kids got older we started hearing about it.
 I always thought it would lead to harder drugs.

 Mary: I remember the dentist’s wife made brownies with pot and it was the talk of the town, it was the first time I knew anyone that had anything to do with it.
 I thought it was sort of a dumb thing for people that weren’t that smart, and didn’t want to face reality.
 My husband tried it on a fishing trip, outside a bar, that was the only time I knew someone who did it.
 A lot of our generation was just curious .

 Myra: Where did he get it???